-An investor that is an insured depository institution, or an Affiliate of an insured depository institution, may not claim both NMTCs and a BEA Program award for the same investment in a CDFI-CDE.
+An investor that is an insured depository institution, or an Affiliate of an insured depository institution, may not claim both NMTCs and a BEA Program award for the same investment in a CDFI or CDE.

 Example 1: If a bank makes a $1 million Equity Investment into a CDFI-CDE that has received NMTC Allocations from the CDFI Fund, the bank may use the Equity Investment for purposes of claiming NMTCs or it may use the Equity Investment to apply for a BEA Program award – it may not claim both.